jbelmont/unix-programming-and-regular-expressions-workshop/docs/working-with-files.md

 The mktemp utility takes each of the given file name templates and overwrites a portion of it to create a file name.
 This file name is unique and suitable for use by the application.

 The template may be any file name with some number of `Xs` appended to it, for example /tmp/temp.XXXX.
-The trailing `Xs' are replaced with the current process number and/or a unique letter combination.
+The trailing `Xs` are replaced with the current process number and/or a unique letter combination.

 The number of unique file names mktemp can return depends on the number of `Xs` provided; six `Xs` will result in mktemp selecting 1 of 56800235584 (62 ** 6) possible file names.